ytyulkinaxway/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 To view the historical transition of a subscription request:

-1. In AMPLIFY Central, select **Subscriptions** in the left navigation bar,
+1. In Amplify Central, select **Subscriptions** in the left navigation bar,
 2. Use the top filter drop-down to filter the subscription by their status.
 3. Click a subscription to select it.
 The subscription details screen is shown.
 4. Click the **History** tab.
 The historical activity on a subscription request is shown